 There has been a long list of great Editors and Contributors to Hackaday.
-It was simply a huge pain in the butt to try to gather them all up.
-Some people only wrote a couple of hacks, and some return every couple of years.
+Some people wrote prolifically, some only wrote about a couple of hacks, but everyone made an impact.
 Only our current staff is listed above, and to all who came before us, thank you for making Hackaday a daily visit for so many people!

 Interested in advertising on Hackaday?
-We do not accept paid content (articles, videos, etc.) but we do offer banner advertising and have other creative ways for you to reach our audience that are palatable to both reader and advertiser.
+We do not accept paid content (articles, videos, etc.) but we do offer banner advertising and have other creative options which are palatable to both reader and advertiser.
 Please direct all advertising inquires to SupplyFrame, Inc.